Books by Mail

 Books by Mail to a Residential Address

 Students who live 40 or more miles from the Seminary’s campuses and are enrolled for credit in an online or hybrid course may request that Library books be mailed directly to the student’s residential address.
 (Please note that we are unable to mail books that are on a current course reserve.)
 If special conditions require all courses to be held online or for either campus library to be closed temporarily, eligibility for this service may be extended to additional students.

 Requests for books to be mailed directly to students should be submitted by email to either the Reference Librarian in Richmond (for resources based in Richmond) or to the Library Director in Charlotte (for resources based in Charlotte).
-NOTE: FOR Spring & Fall 2023, please contact Seminary Librarian, Robin McCall.
+NOTE: For the remainder of 2023-2024 academic year, please contact Mengistu Lemma.
 If a student requests a book by mail that is in the Charlotte collection, it will be mailed from Charlotte; books mailed from Richmond will be books that are only available at Morton Library.
 In addition to facilitating this service, the Reference Librarian and Charlotte Library Director may suggest alternative ways of accessing the content that is needed, including digital scanning if 10% of less of a book is needed.
 Furthermore, the Reference librarian and Charlotte Library Director may help determine whether Borrowing from Partner Libraries (Atla, VIVA, or CTLC reciprocal borrowing participants) or other academic libraries is an option where the student lives.

 The following conditions apply to requests of this type: